revaturelabs/interviewquestions/Servlets-IS/Servlets-IS.md

 <blockquote>

-- Servlet manipulation:When a servlet directly invokes the methods of another servlet.
-These servlets can get references to other servlets using getServletNames() and getServlet(String name).
+- **Servlet manipulation** :When a servlet directly invokes the methods of another servlet.
+These servlets can get references to other servlets using `getServletNames()` and `getServlet(String name)`.

-- Servlet reuse:When one servlet uses another’s abilities for its own purposes.This requires forcing a servlet load using a manual HTTP request.
+- **Servlet reuse**:When one servlet uses another’s abilities for its own purposes.This requires forcing a servlet load using a manual HTTP request.

-- Servlet collaboration:When the cooperating servlets share information.
+- **Servlet collaboration**:When the cooperating servlets share information.
 Servlets can share information using the system properties list, using a shared object, or using inheritance

 </blockquote>